-I invite you to see the first steps from darkness to light as Helen Keller perceived them, helped by her lifetime companion and teacher, Annie Sullivan.
+Let us see Helen Keller steps from darkness to light as she perceived them, helped by her lifetime companion and teacher, Annie Sullivan.

 Finger spelling is a system of communication for the deaf and blind where each letter of the alphabet is shown by a different hand gesture.
 For those who are both deaf and blind, the letters are felt in the palm of the hand.
 This system was invented by Spanish monks.
 They used this system to communicate with each other when they were under a vow of silence.